-A friend and I were recently discussing his sleep when he revealed that once in a while he slips a few drops of Skullcap into his herbal tea before bedtime.
-Being a writer who sometimes works up until midnight on his laptop, he uses the Skullcap herb remedy to help induce a better sleep.
+A friend and I were recently discussing sleep, and he told me that once in a while he slips a few drops of Skullcap into his herbal tea before bedtime.
+Being a writer who sometimes works up until midnight on his laptop, he uses Skullcap to help induce a better sleep.

-For those that don’t know, American Skullcap is a herbal medicine extracted from a plant that typically grows in meadows and woodland.
-The plant was named Skullcap due to the caplike appearance on the outer side of its small purple flowers.
+American Skullcap is a herbal medicine extracted from a plant that typically grows in meadows and woodland.
+The plant was named Skullcap due to the cap-like appearance on the outer side of its small purple flowers.

 American Skullcap (Scutellaria lateriflora) is well known for its ability to induce sleep and prevent anxiety, nervousness, twitches and convulsions.
 Available to buy as a powder or liquid extract, Skullcap is an effective relaxant which has been used for over 200 years among native Americans in particular.

 There is nothing wrong with using Skullcap on occasions where you have gone past your bedtime sleepy stage and ‘over-clocked’ past the state of tiredness, or when you are on a long haul flight or adjusting to time differences.
-But whatever you do, don’t start using Skullcap for sleep more than once a week; otherwise you are in danger of creating a psychological dependency.
+But whatever you do, don’t start using Skullcap for sleep for more than 7 days in a row, otherwise you are in danger of creating a psychological dependency.

 I am not saying Skullcap is bad for you, what I am saying is that you will get so used to taking it that you will end up thinking you can’t sleep without it.